ansys/pyedb/doc/source/getting_started/installation.rst

 Install from a Python file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-ANSYS AEDT installation already provides a python interpreter, which can be used to run PyEDB in a virtual environment,
+The AEDT installation already provides a Python interpreter that you can use to run PyEDB.
+In a virtual environment,
 you can run PyEDB using CPython from 3.9 to 3.11.
 Note that ANSYS AEDT install CPython 3.10 with the release 2024R1.

 You can install PyEDB offline using a wheelhouse, which is a ZIP file containing all